 Regardless of the term used—curvy, plus, overweight, obese or fat—size discrimination is a regular occurrence for many people in Canada and throughout much of the world.
 And women tend to pay the highest price of all…

-I’m a versatile, bilingual writer and editor, originally from Toronto, Canada comfortable working with a wide variety of subjects in English and Spanish.
-My preferred areas of focus are feminism, body image, and psychology, but I have experience writing and editing in areas such as medicine, web design, the American justice system, wind technology, anthropology...
+I’m a versatile writer and editor comfortable working with a wide variety of subjects in English and Spanish.
+My preferred areas of focus are feminism, body image, and psychology, but I have experience writing and editing in areas such as medicine, web design, the American justice system, literature, anthropology...